Financial Planning Checklist for the New Year

 - Take Advantage of Your Company Match Programs – Does your company offer a match program on your RRSP contributions?
 Are you optimizing the contributions?
 Take advantage by ensuring you are maximizing your contributions.
 Furthermore, if you work for a company that has an Employee Stock Ownership Plan (ESOP) make sure you take advantage of it.

 - Increase your RRSP, TFSA and Non-registered contributions – outside of company contributions, if you are systematically contributing to your investment accounts, make sure to keep up with inflation by increasing your contribution.
-Note that the cumulative limit on Tax Free Savings Accounts is $69,500 since 2009 and will be $7000 in 2024.
-Furthermore, the RRSP deduction limit for 2024 is $32,490 (for 2023 it is $30,780) or 18% of income (whatever is less).
+Note that the cumulative limit on Tax Free Savings Accounts for 2025 is $109,000 since 2009 and the yearly limit will be $7000 in 2026.
+Furthermore, the RRSP deduction limit for 2026 is $33,810 or 18% of income (whatever is less).
 In the case where you have typically done lump sum contributions, consider a systematic contribution plan that can lower market volatility through dollar cost averaging.

 - Review Your Life, Critical Illness and Disability Insurance Policies – Evaluate your insurance needs by ensuring you have the correct amount of insurance for your current needs.
 In case of premature death, will all your debts be covered and will there be adequate income replacement?
 Do you have a term policy coming up for renewal which should either be extended or converted to a permanent insurance policy?
 Have you bought a term policy in the last 10 years?
 Due to insurance rates dropping on term insurance policies, have you compared to a current dated policy to compare?
 In case of accident or sickness, do you have enough coverage or assets to cover an extended period of time without income?
 Are you prepared in case of sickness to cover expenses related to out of pocket expenses such as medicine not covered by the provincial government or your group benefits?